A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: Numerical method for validation

 \section{Numerical method for validation}

 We approximate the solution to the model equations by the finite-element method using linear basis functions.
 For more information about this method we refer to \cite{VanKan}.
-We divide the domain of computation in $n$ equidistant elements, each with length $|e_p|=x_{i+1}-x_i$.
+We multiply the equations \eqref{PDE_c}-\eqref{PDE_e} by a test function $\varphi(x,t)\in H_0^1$, integrate over the domain of computation $\Omega$ (integration by parts), apply the application of the Gauss' theorem, and apply the Leibniz-Reynold\rq{}s transport theorem.